Fakuma 2014: Our summary

 The Fakuma 2014 was highly satisfactory for ARBURG.
-The machine-construction company from Lossburg was the only exhibitor to cover the entire spectrum from additive manufacturing to injection moulding, once again positioning itself as an industry trend setter.
+The machine-construction company from Lossburg was the only exhibitor to cover the entire spectrum from additive manufacturing to injection molding, once again positioning itself as an industry trend setter.

 Positive mood at Europe’s most important plastics trade fair

-“Traditionally, the Fakuma show has always been an excellent platform for high-quality discussions, intensive exchanges of ideas and good business," summarised ARBURG's Managing Partner Michael Hehl.
+“Traditionally, the Fakuma show has always been an excellent platform for high-quality discussions, intensive exchanges of ideas and good business," summarized ARBURG's Managing Partner Michael Hehl.
 “With eleven exhibits on our own stand and a further eight on partner stands, we have shown numerous technical innovations, exciting processes and pioneering applications.”
 He added that the positive response and great mood in evidence at the show gave good reason to be optimistic for the year ahead.